Frequently Asked Questions

 For CPCAB's Level 4 counselling training, the majority of your training would be on location, so at that point you would need to enrol with a local provider.
 If you intend to progress through a non-CPCAB training route after Level 3, or are looking for a more specialised training (eg. for pastoral care, working with children, or where the provider has a special requirement for face-to-face experience) you should check with your chosen provider to make sure you will meet their requirement at that point in your training.

 CPCAB define Recognition of Prior Learning (RPL) as "the process by which a learner’s relevant prior formal or nonformal learning or experience is formally evaluated in order to determine whether it satisfies any part of a qualification and therefore allows for an amendment to, or exemption from, some aspect of the qualification requirements".
-We follow the policy advice of CPCAB in relation to accepting alternative prior learning, which can be found here, except that we do not recognise"nonformal learning or experience".
-This is because of the practical difficulty in assessing nonformal learning and experience, which can lead to students whose learning is patchy or insufficient to then struggle or require excessive tutor support in order to keep up with their classmates.
+We follow the policy advice of CPCAB in relation to accepting alternative prior learning, which can be found here, except that we require applicants to our Level 3 training to have completed or be in the process of completing CSK-L2.
+We do not recognise "nonformal learning or experience" as a substitute for formal Level 2 training.
+This is because of the practical difficulty in properly assessing nonformal learning and experience, which can lead to students whose learning is patchy or insufficient to then struggle or require excessive tutor support in order to keep up with their classmates.

 I have a qualification in a different but people-oriented discipline.
 Can I start my training straight on Level 3?

-Where you have a Level 2 or equivalent qualification that is explicitly in counselling skills and provides an equivalence to the CPCAB course CSK-L2, we may at our discretion accept you on Level 3 on that basis.
-We do not accept people on Level 3 based solely on prior experience or from courses with no recognised assessment criteria for the award, as there is no independently-validated way to practically confirm that you have the prerequisite depth and coverage of skills and knowledge to manage our Level 3 course without struggling.
+We do not accept people on Level 3 based on informal experience or based on prior experience or from courses with no recognised assessment criteria for the award, as there is no independently-validated way to practically confirm that you have the prerequisite depth and coverage of skills and knowledge to manage our Level 3 course without struggling.

-What can I do to improve my chances of being accepted on your course?
+What can I do to improve my chances of being accepted onto the course?

 What is the difference between CPCAB and BACP?